-(6) Due to joint venture, each shareholder provides endorsements/guarantees to the endorsed/guaranteed company in proportion to its ownership.
+(6) Due to joint venture, each shareholder provides endorsements' guarantees to the endorsed guaranteed company in proportion to its ownership.

-Note 3.
-Ceiling on total endorsements/guarantees granted by the Company and subsidiaries is 50% of the Company's net asset based on the latest financial statements audited or reviewed by independent accountation, and limit on endorsements/guarantees to a single part yis 50% of the Company's net asset based on the latest financial statements audited or reviewed by independent accountants.
+Note 3: Ceiling on total endorsements/guarantees granted by the Company and subsidiaries is 50% of the Company's net asset based on the latest financial statements audited or reviewed by independent accountants.

+based on the latest financial statements audited or reviewed by independent accountants.